Mxz-11/pokemons_on_terminal/README.md

 * **talwat/pokeget** — Pokémon sprites in ANSI.
 * **fastfetch-cli/fastfetch** — blazing‑fast system fetch.
-* Guide generated for *Mi colegón* with the help of ChatGPT.

 Enjoy your console with a new Pokémon buddy each session! 🎮✨